catseye/Maxixe/doc/Examples.md

 If y is odd, then y+1 is even.

-The variable names used here are kind of painful, in order to avoid name clashes.
-Perhaps the new variable introduced in UG and EG doesn't have to be unique?
-As long as it's not the same as any atom already in P.  (This sounds familiar.)

     given
         UG           = P ;  X{term} ; V{atom}              |- forall(V, P[X -> V])
         UI           = forall(X, P) ; V{term}              |- P[X -> V]